 Four Points is a collection of compositions created from recordings made at each of Britain's extreme geographical points.
 Although these recordings are from similar locations, their distance from each other clearly presents distinct sonic individualities that are expressed through both social factors as well as geographical features, demonstrating an inherent diversity within our coastal soundscape that is often overlooked.

-Exhibited at the Louise House in Forest Hill as part of V22's Summer Club 2016.
+Premiered at the Louise House in Forest Hill as part of V22's Summer Club 2016.